fastoch/Networking/IP_Subnetting.md

 ### Internet Router

+On the Internet Router, the IP address needs to be the last one on subnet 3 (link between Router1 and Internet Router).
-On the Internet Router, we'll pick the last address before the next subnet (.127 is for broadcast):
+We'll pick the last address before the next subnet (.127 is for broadcast):
 ```
 en
 sh ip int brief